sidney-hrlin/sidney-hrlin-github.io/_posts/2024-04-03-Linear-Quadratic-Optimal-Tracking-for-Time-Varying-Nonlinear-System.md

 \end{aligned}
 $$

-the instantaneous cost at time step $t_k$ could be further simplified to a quadratic function of augment state $\xi_k$
+the instantaneous cost at time stamp $t_k$ could be further simplified to a quadratic function of augment state $\xi_k$

 $$
 \begin{aligned}